BSski/SERG/README.md

-<b>Changelog</b>
+"Tempo"
 28.08
 - modified delta_t time regulation to fit the task better
 - added tempo regulation through buttons
 - minor interface changes
 - fixed cleaning issue

+"Buttons I"
 27.04
 - created a few button sprites and added them
-- added plus, minus, start, pause and clean buttons to the window
+- added plus, minus, start, pause and clean buttons
 - start, pause and clean buttons work

 26.04
 - fixed herbs not spawning on some fields

+"Optimization II"
 25.04
 - optimized eating and breeding for both carnivores and herbivores
 - new layout design changes

+"Optimization I"
 24.04
 - limited amount of herbs to 1 per field
 - extraction of main settings to the begginning of the program
 - started working on optimization of breeding process
 - added logo

+"Carni&herbi"
 23.04
 - divided animals into carnivores and herbivores
 - carnivores eat herbivores
 - preliminary balancing
 - preliminary preparations for regulation of the speed of the simulation

+"Herbs, breeding, energy"
 22.04
 - added herbs class
 - herbs spawn every X frames now